StenopePHP/Stenope/doc/supported-formats.md

 # Supported formats

-Content supports many formats out of the box and you can add support for any format.
+Stenope supports many formats out of the box and you can add support for any format.

 ## Mardown